 Kenneth advises, “This is where a lot of what you learned from the dialogue with the customer is going to come in handy.
 Depending on their goals for going solar, they may have their own factors that create a natural sense of urgency so it can help to put things in those terms.
 Is summer coming up and they’re really trying to avoid those high summer spiking electricity bills?
 Are they in the process of buying an EV?”

-Elliot adds, “You can also use external factors, like utility rate increases, to underscore why going solar now may be better than waiting.
-Many people also know about the Investment Tax Credit stepping down or NEM capping out, and that is creating real urgency this year.”
+Elliot adds, “You can also use external factors, like utility rate increases, to underscore why going solar now may be better than waiting.”

 Educating your customer on the value of getting grandfathered into a net metering plan can also help, particularly if they’re concerned about waiting for technology to improve.
 If a robust net metering rate is available to your customer, getting access to that now may result in better financial return over the life of their system than waiting, particularly if the utility is considering future rate changes that will reduce the value of solar.